-Press the PROGRAM push button to make the decimal point flash.
+j) Press the PROGRAM push button to make the decimal point flash.

-k)

-STEP push button.
+k) If needed, move the decimal point with the STEP push button.

-j)

-Press the PROGRAM push button to make the whole display flash.
+l) Press the PROGRAM push button to make the whole display flash.
 In this position, corresponding to position c) above, one can see the new value before it is recorded.
 If the value needs changing, use the PROGRAM push button to alter the value.